0xVolt/llama-gpu-chain/README.md

 ## Usage

 Run `install.sh`.
 If you have a GPU on your machine, use the `--gpu` flag to install the correct dependencies for `llama-cpp`.
+For instance, to install dependencies with GPU support:

+1. `chmod +x ./install.sh`
+2. `./install.sh`

 ## Resources